Request Demo

 Prepare for what is next.

-Whether it’s retirement or a new role, it’s important to weave in elements of what is next into what is now.
 Some find it helpful to schedule time on the calendar a few times a week to research or think about formal next steps so the transition doesn’t sneak up on you.
 Articulating a sense of structure, meaning and direction can help you lean into your next chapter more seamlessly.

 In general, transitions go more smoothly when they are of our own choosing.
 I would also argue, however, the burden of making the decision to leave, combined with the logistics of the departure, can be overwhelming as they are intertwined with the responsibility and identity of leadership.
 Considering these elements as you articulate your intentions will help you close the door of this professional chapter and leave with a sense of satisfaction and emotional well-being.